Fellowships and Awards

 CASW supports and honors science writing with several fellowships and awards.

-The deadline for nominations for the Cohn Prize is JULY 31.
+The deadline for nominations for the Cohn Prize is JUNE 30 (note earlier deadline beginning in 2020).
 The honoree receives an award of $3,000, a certificate, and travel expenses to attend the award ceremony at the annual banquet of the Council for the Advancement of Science Writing and the National Association of Science Writers.
 More information . . .

 The Evert Clark/Seth Payne Award is intended to encourage young science writers by recognizing outstanding reporting and writing in any field of science.
 The winner receives $1,000 and expenses to attend the annual ScienceWriters meeting, which combines the annual National Association of Science Writers workshops and CASW's New Horizons in Science briefings.
 The deadline for applying is JUNE 30 each year.
 More information . . .

-CASW occasionally makes funds available to aspiring science journalists (including those in graduate science writing programs) to help underwrite the costs of travel to other major science meetings.
+CASW has occasionally made funds available to aspiring science journalists (including those in graduate science writing programs) to help underwrite the costs of travel to other major science meetings.

-Income from the Patrick McGrady/Leo Allard Fund, which was established as part of a bequest to CASW from the American Tentative Society, supports the enterprise.
-McGrady, (now deceased) and Leo Allard played key roles in the evolution of ATS, a not-for-profit organization that for three decades (until its dissolution in 1994) served to promote public understanding of science and the scientific process.
+Income from the Patrick McGrady/Leo Allard Fund, which was established as part of a bequest to CASW from the American Tentative Society, has supported the enterprise.
+McGrady (now deceased) and Leo Allard played key roles in the evolution of ATS, a not-for-profit organization that for three decades (until its dissolution in 1994) served to promote public understanding of science and the scientific process.